mmuckley/torchkbnufft/README.md

 ### Sparse Matrix Precomputation

-Previously, sparse matrix-based interpolation was the fastest operation mode.
-As of v0.2.0, this is no longer the case on the GPU.
-Nonetheless, sparse matrices can be faster than normal operation mode in certain situations (e.g., when using many coils and slices).
+Sparse matrices are the fastest operation mode always on the CPU and for very large problems (>32 coils) on the GPU at the cost of more memory usage.
 The following code calculates sparse interpolation matrices and uses them to compute a single radial spoke of k-space data:

 ```python
 from torchkbnufft import AdjKbNufft